 Among a range of exhibits on local history and the castle’s military heritage, you can see the niche where the famous aristocratic humanitarian Dorothy Kanizsai performed her daily prayers.

 Siklos Castle can offer visitors a more macabre experience.
 For down below lies a set of dungeons (for commoners and nobles alike) and a torture chamber for guests who were less forthcoming.

-Far less grim is the wine bar, which offers a great selection from across the local wine-growing region.
+Far less grim is the wine bar, which offers a large and interesting selection from across the local wine-growing region.

 Location: In the town of Siklos, not far from the Croatian border.